shabab477/blog/_posts/2017-06-11-java-8-lambdas.md

 {% endhighlight %}

 Ok, do you see the problem here?
 Look at the main method.
 We had to make an object to pass in to **Arrays.sort** method which gave it the logic to sort the array.
-Since we are making an object then obviously we need to make a class, here it is ****MyNodeComparator** class.
-There we override only one method required to provide the logic to sort. **SO MUCH WORK FOR ONLY ONE METHOD!!!!**.
+Since we are making an object then obviously we need to make a class, here it is **MyNodeComparator** class.
+There we override only one method.
+The method which provides the logic to sort. **SO MUCH WORK FOR ONLY ONE METHOD!!!!**.

 Sure, we can shorten it out.
 We don't need to make a class for **Arrays.sort** actually.